 - 1. First Offense.
 The student will correct the dress code violation.
 The student may be placed in ISD until appropriate clothing can be obtained. - 2.
 Second Offense: Same as the 1st Violation.
-In addition, the student will be assigned one 45-minute detention. - 3.
+In addition, the student will be assigned a lunch detention. - 3.
 Third Offense: Same as 1st Violation.
-In addition, the student will be assigned one Friday School. - 4.
+In addition, the student will be assigned a forty-five minute Wednesday detention. - 4.
 Fourth Offense: Same as the 1st Violation.
-In addition, the student will be assigned two days of ISD. - 5.
+In addition, the student will be assigned a three-hour Wednesday school. - 5.
 Further Offenses: Same as the 1st Offense.
-In addition, the student will be assigned one week in ISD
+In addition, the student will be assigned in-school detention.
+If in-school detention is not an option, the student will be assigned an out-of-school suspension. - 6.
+Additional Offenses: Same as the 1st Offense.
+In addition, the student will be suspended out-of-school.